Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 However, there have been changes made in rural and urban neighbourhoods:

 **Rural**
-- UNICEF have provided remote, community-first schoolsand "safe havens" for children at risk of domestic abuse, child marriage, labour and soldiers, and vaccinations.
+- UNICEF have provided remote, community-first schools and "safe havens" for children at risk of domestic abuse, child marriage, labour and soldiers, and vaccinations.
-- UNDP: rural uphold of local demoracy and developments in regional councils to request funding
+- UNDP: rural uphold of local democracy and developments in regional councils to request funding
-- USAID and the UN World Food Programme: giving rural farmers (such as those in the Ghor province) nutrition, and teeaching about agriculture, increasing resilience, employment and incomes
+- USAID and the UN World Food Programme: giving rural farmers (such as those in the Ghor province) nutrition, and teaching about agriculture, increasing resilience, employment and incomes

 **Urban**
 UN Habitat have worked with the Afghan government, NGOs on the ground, and taken in external investment from governments such as Japan's to build locally-elected Community Development Councils, and funding to "upgrade" neighbourhoods.
 - These CDCs are locally-elected in the regions, with 50% women (increasing visibility, reducing discrimination and allowing employment) that can vote and prioritise plans to improve housing, sanitation, electricity and infrastructure in urban regions.
-- This has resulted in there being 1.1 million new grid connections during the intervention.
+- This has resulted in there being 1.1 million new electrical grid connections during the intervention.

 #### Withdrawal?

-The withdrawal has had a dramatic negative effect on the ountry, however, proves the positive effect that intervention can have on a country.
+The withdrawal has had a dramatic negative effect on the country, however, proves the positive effect that intervention can have on a country.
 Since 2021 the Fall of Kabul has erased much of the progress, with women again no longer able to work and complete a secondary education or be unaccompanied in public spaces.
 This applies beyond citizens: as women are unable to work, many NGOs and supranational organisations including Save the Children, CARE International and Islamic Relief have been forced to suspend aid and development programs [^source^](https://www.theguardian.com/world/2022/dec/26/aid-groups-suspend-afghanistan-operations-after-ban-on-women-working-for-ngos).